Beekeeping Courses for 2015.

-We are pleased to announce that the response to the Beekeeping Courses for March, April and May has been overwhelming even to the extent that all the course offered in June and July, up to and including August the 9th and 10th are all fully booked.
-The calibre of students at all course levels has been of a very high standard, with most of them already keeping bees of their own and showing excellent results.
-The next course that has space available is on August the 9th and 10th.
-It is aimed at the beginners basic beekeeping level and is made up of six hours of instruction in the laboratory and four hours of practical application in our teaching bee yard.
-Protective equipment is supplied for the Field Work.
-Due to the practical nature of this course, class sizes are restricted.
+We are pleased to announce that the demand for Beekeeping Courses during the 2014 year, was overwhelming even to the extent that all the courses offered were all fully booked.
+The calibre of students at all course levels was of a very high standard, with most of the students now busy keeping bees of their own and showing excellent results.
+The most popular course was the beginners basic beekeeping course that was made up of six hours of instruction in the laboratory and four hours of practical application in our teaching bee yard.
+Protective equipment was always supplied for the Field Work.
+Due to the practical nature of this course, class sizes had to be restricted.

-You ongoing interest in bees and beekeeping is always appreciated.
+Once again your ongoing interest in bees and beekeeping is always appreciated and thank you for a wonderful 2014 season.

 One of the many comments from the students